-The hybrid renewable energy project – including more than 1.2 MW solar PV array, an integrated control system and over 3.2 MWh of battery storage – is set to provide at least two thirds of the electricity needs of the Lord Howe Island community.
+The hybrid renewable energy project – including more than 1.2 MW solar PV array, an integrated control system and over 3.7 MWh of battery storage – is now complete.
+The project was constructed in 2020 and reached completion in April 2021.

 The partnership with ARENA means that knowledge about the Island’s hybrid renewable energy microgrid will be shared to the benefit of other remote communities in the future.

 A real time generation dashboard provides a live snapshot of the hybrid renewable energy system in action.
 These dashboards are located outside the post office and inside the museum, or can be viewed remotely here.